SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 You should see a **BUILD SUCCESS** at the end of the build output.

-During build and deploy, you\'ll notice Thorntail adding in health checks for you:
+During build and deploy, you'll notice Thorntail adding in health checks for you:

 ~~~sh
 [INFO] F8: wildfly-swarm-health-check: Adding readiness probe on port 8080, path='/health', scheme='HTTP', with initial delay 10 seconds